kgateway-dev/community/CONTRIBUTING.md

 2. **CI check**: A maintainer needs to kick off the CI process by commenting `/test` on your PR.
 3. **Testing**: Please write tests for your changes.
 Bias towards fast / unit testing.
 4. **Comments**: The code reviewer may leave comments to discuss changes.
 Minor preferences are often called out with `nit`.
-5. **PR Description**: Is well formated, concise and descriptive enough to be used as a release note.
+5. **PR Description**: Is well formatted, concise and descriptive enough to be used as a release note.